jonwang1026/macOS-strix-B450i/README.md

         for a full second randomly throughout my time of use.

     * Mouse stuttering issues
-        Fixed by downloading steelseries exact mouse. (direct download) https://downloads.steelseriescdn.com/drivers/tools/steelseries-exactmouse-tool.dmg
+        Fixed by downloading steelseries exact mouse. (direct download link below) https://downloads.steelseriescdn.com/drivers/tools/steelseries-exactmouse-tool.dmg
-        Heard you can also fix by adding this into the terminal "defaults write .GlobalPreferences com.apple.mouse.scaling -1"
+        Heard you can also fix this by adding this line into the terminal, but not sure.
+            "defaults write .GlobalPreferences com.apple.mouse.scaling -1"

 ## PLEASE USE MY CONFIG.PLIST AND EFI FOLDER AT YOUR OWN RISK!!!